hippietilley/publisher/README.md

 ## Code of Conduct

-Everyone interacting in the Dark Matter project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the
+Everyone interacting in the Dark Matter project’s codebases, issue trackers, chat rooms, and mailing lists is expected to follow the
 [Dark Matter code of conduct](https://github.com/darkmatterapp/publisher-server-rails/blob/master/CODE_OF_CONDUCT.md).